Personalize a digital experience with audiences

 -

-In Visual Builder, select the View as Audience > Everyone to see the default.
+In Visual Builder, select View as Audience > Everyone to see the default.

 -

 Select New Visitors to view the new-visitor variant.
-The default block displays after the new-visitor block, in the order both were placed on the page.
+The default block displays after the new-visitor block in the order placed on the page.

 -

 Select Returning Visitors to view the returning-visitor variant.
-The default block displays after the returning-visitor block, in the order both were placed on the page.
+The default block displays after the returning-visitor block in the order placed on the page.

 Key points to remember

-- Personalization is block-level, not field-level – Individual text properties on a page cannot be personalized directly.
+- Personalization is block-level, not field-level – Individual text properties on a page are not personalized directly.
 Use blocks within a content area instead.

 - Block order matters – CMS evaluates blocks top to bottom.
-Place audience-specific blocks above the default fallback block.
+Place audience-specific blocks before the default fallback block.

 - One audience per block – Assign each block in a content area to one audience only.

-- Shared blocks update everywhere – When you edit a shared block, the change applies to every page that uses the block.
+- Shared blocks update everywhere – Editing a shared block applies the change to every page that uses the block.
 Create page-specific blocks when you need isolated content.

 Search engine index and audiences

-Use Everyone content in a group when an area of the page must always display, including for crawlers.
+Use Everyone content in a group when an area of the page must display for all visitors, including crawlers.

 Restrict content access with audiences